MicrosoftDocs/dynamics365smb-docs/financials/upload-data.md

 ---
-title: Import Your Legacy Business Data into Financials | Microsoft Docs
+title: Import Your Legacy Business Data into Dynamics 365 | Microsoft Docs
-description: You can migrate data for customers, vendors, and inventory, for example, from Excel, QuickBooks, or Dynamics GP, into Financials.
+description: You can migrate data for customers, vendors, and inventory, for example, from Excel, QuickBooks, or Dynamics GP, into Dynamics 365.
 author: edupont04

 ms.service: dynamics365-financials